 Signature Speed Films (S)

 This is our original speed film contest.
 These short narratives (dramas, comedies) are created by teams around the world, based on a theme and a randomly selected scripture.
 Ten days are allotted for pre-production (writing, casting, locations and schedules).
 No writing is allowed before the verse is given.
 Shooting begins at a specific hour and 7-days or 168 hours later, a finished film is due.
 To be eligible for 20 categories of awards, all completed films will be uploaded to our media server by the deadline.
 Top entries are invited to screen as Official Selections to the 168 Film Festival and judged by Hollywood Professionals.
+NEW: Maximum length 11 min. or less.

 Student Speed Films (T)

 This is a Speed Film category where key personnel (producer, director, etc.) are active college or secondary school students.
 They must be supervised by one or more adults if producer is younger than 18.
 All Signature Speed Film rules apply, except Production Week (168 hour period) may be rescheduled if the announced schedule conflicts with exams.
 Student films compete within their own category.
+NEW: Maximum length 11 min. or less.

 Non-Speed Film Types